pcoinproject/pcoin.dev/docs/Help/faq.md

 ### 11. What is a Masternode?

 A Masternode is a specially configured wallet that will support the network in more ways than a normal staking wallet.
-These functions require 10,000 Pcoins to start and therefore the user is rewarded for both supporting the network and locking the collateral.
+These functions require 250,000 Pcoins to start and therefore the user is rewarded for both supporting the network and locking the collateral.

 ### 12. Why should I run a Masternode?

-Being a Masternode holder is incentivized by being rewarded more Pcoin than stakers through the higher block reward.
-Masternode reward is equal to 3 Pcoin, while staking reward is 2 Pcoin per block.
-Masternode holders also gain the ability to take part in the Pcoin DAO by voting on proposals in the network.
+Masternode reward is equal to 5 Pcoin and also Masternode holders gain the ability to take part in the Pcoin DAO by voting on proposals in the network.

 ### 13. What does it mean to lock coins as Masternode collateral?

-Your 10,000 Pcoin is still yours to completely control, however should you spend the 10K Pcoin your masternode will stop and you will no longer earn block rewards.
-The 10,000 locked Pcoins simply act as collateral and allow you and your masternode server to secure the Pcoin network.
+Your 250,000 Pcoin is still yours to completely control, however should you spend the 250K Pcoin your masternode will stop and you will no longer earn block rewards.
+The 250,000 locked Pcoins simply act as collateral and allow you and your masternode server to secure the Pcoin network.

 ### 14. What Are The Minimum Hardware Requirements?